onflow/flow-ft/README.md

 ## Basics of the Standard:

-The code for the standard is in `src/contracts/FungibleToken.cdc`.
-An example implementation of the standard that simulates what a simple token would be like is in `src/contracts/ExampleToken.cdc`.
+The code for the standard is in `contracts/FungibleToken.cdc`.
+An example implementation of the standard that simulates what a simple token would be like is in `contracts/ExampleToken.cdc`.

-The exact smart contract that is used for the official Flow Network Token is in `src/contracts/FlowToken.cdc`
+The exact smart contract that is used for the official Flow Network Token is in `contracts/FlowToken.cdc`

-Example transactions that users could use to interact with fungible tokens are located in the `src/transactions/` directory.
+Example transactions that users could use to interact with fungible tokens are located in the `transactions/` directory.
-Go transaction templates are in the `test/templates.go` file.
 These templates are mostly generic and can be used with any fungible token implementation by providing the correct addresses, names, and values.

 The standard consists of a contract interface called `FungibleToken` that requires implementing contracts to define a `Vault` resource that represents the tokens that an account owns.
 Each account that owns tokens will have a `Vault` stored in its account storage.
 Users call functions on each other's `Vault`s to send and receive tokens.